PERSISTLab/ekho/README.md

 *Note that the OpenGL rendering is somewhat uneccessary with emulate, you can conduct emulate without the rendering and with only one Teensy 3.1 with slight modifications to the code.
 This simplifies the experimental setup.
 Post an issue here if you require more info on how to do this*

 ### License
 We use the [CRAPL License](http://matt.might.net/articles/crapl/) for all things Ekho.
 The basic idea is we are not responsible for the code "working" nor do we provide warranties.
+This is research quality code (which means lots of hacks).
 Everything including hardware is provided as-is.

 ### Contact Us
 - [Josiah Hester](http://josiahhester.com)